aworthyperson/Bike_Counters_Air_Quality/README.md

 The python ENV Amanda has been using https://uwgda-jupyterbook.readthedocs.io/en/latest/resources/conda.html

-The to activate in terminal
+Use this to activate the python enviornment in the terminal

 conda activate uwgda2022

 jupyter lab